Gdoc/Admin

 The historical studies of child mortality don’t provide a full picture of our ancestors' past.
 They are snapshots of some moments in the long history of our species.
 Could they mislead us to believe that mortality rates were higher than they actually were?

-A high number of births without a rapid increase of the population can only be explained by one sad reality: a high share of children died before they could have children themselves.
+A high number of births without a rapid increase in population can only be explained by one sad reality: a high share of children died before they could have children themselves.

 The mortality of children today